 Mobile Integrated Healthcare and Community Outreach & Education

-The goal of the Brevard County Fire Rescue department is to ensure that our citizens and guests receive the best emergency care possible during an emergency.
+The goal of the Brevard County Emergency Medical Services department is to ensure that our citizens and guests receive the best emergency care possible during an emergency.
 It is important to ensure that the appropriate resources are dispatched to those in need of assistance.
 There are some instances when emergency services are not needed; nevertheless, the caller may require some non-medical assistance.
 The Community Health Resource Program (CHRP) was created to meet those demands as part of a mobile integrated healthcare system.
 The goal is to provide the necessary resources to those individuals who don't have an emergent medical need yet may need assistance in obtaining shelter, meals, prescription medications, and other non-medical needs.

 Push for Life, Stop the Bleed